dabreadman/dsc-firestore-tut/README.md

 # dsc-firestore-tut
-A short tutorial to using Firestore by creating a simple to-do list.
+A tutorial to using Firestore by creating a todo list web application.

 ## Overview